Tom-Sheiles/Neural-Network-Training-Algorithm/README.md

 # Neural Network Training Algorithm
-An implimentaion of a nueral network training algorithm written in python.
+An implementation of a neural network training algorithm written in python.
 This algorithm can be used on any standard supervised classification dataset.

-The results obtained from this algorithm are typically 100-200 percent more accurate than random guessing based on the number of categories in the dataset.
+Typically results in networks twice as accurate as random guessing for datasets with 5000 to 10000 training samples.